May 2026 Election Results

 U.S. Representative, 3rd District

-Maxine Dexter ENDORSED
+Maxine Dexter WON

-Website | Filing Bio | Candidate Statement
+Website | Filing Bio | Voters' Pamphlet Statement

 Facebook | Instagram | Threads | BlueSky